datastaxdevs/netlify-astra-example/README.md

 npm install
 ```

 8. In the repository directory run the following command  to set up your Astra environment.
+Note that this does require Node 15 and NPM 7 to work.
+You can install a node version manager like `nvm` or `n` to use multiple versions on your system.
 ```
 npm exec astra-setup netlify todos
 ```